pantelis/data-mining/_sources/aiml-common/lectures/recommenders/recommenders-intro/_index.md

 The items that were already rated by the user before, play a relevant role in searching for a neighbor that shares appreciation with her.

 ![collaborative-filtering](images/collaborative-filtering.jpg)

 *Matrix representation of Collaborative Filtering.*

 #### User-based CF

 ![cf-pipeline](images/cf-pipeline.jpg)

 *Collaborative Filtering pipeline.
 In user-based collaborative filtering technique calculates similarity between users by comparing their ratings on the same item, and it then computes the predicted rating for an item by the active user as a weighted average of the ratings of the item by users similar to the active user where weights are the similarities of these users with the target item.*

 #### Item-based CF

 ![item-vs-user-collab-filtering](images/item-vs-user-collab-filtering.jpg)

 *Item-based vs user-based CF. In item-based filtering techniques compute predictions using the similarity between items and not the similarity between users.
 It builds a model of item similarities by retrieving all items rated by an active user from the user-item matrix, it determines how similar the retrieved items are to the target item, then it selects the k most similar items and their corresponding similarities are also determined.
 Prediction is made by taking a weighted average of the active users rating on the similar items $k$.*

-Amazon.com implements item-based CF [[cite](https://assets.amazon.science/76/9e/7eac89c14a838746e91dde0a5e9f/two-decades-of-recommender-systems-at-amazon.pdf)].
+[Amazon.com implements item-based CF](https://assets.amazon.science/76/9e/7eac89c14a838746e91dde0a5e9f/two-decades-of-recommender-systems-at-amazon.pdf).
 Their recommendation engine is responsible for ~30% of their revenue.
 Amazon's algorithm begins by finding related items for each item in the catalog.
 The term “related” could have several meanings here, but at this point, let’s loosely define it as “people who buy one item are unusually likely to buy the other.”
 So, for every item $i_1$, we want every item $i_2$ that was purchased with unusually high frequency by people who bought $i_1$.
 Once this related items table is built, we can generate recommendations quickly as a series of lookups.
 For each item that’s part of this customer’s current context and previous interests,  we look up the related items, combine them to yield the most likely items of interest, filter out items already seen or purchased, and then we are left with the items to recommend.

 This algorithm has many advantages over the user-based collaborative filtering.